WIAD

-WIAD (94.7 FM, "94.7 The Drive") is a commercial radio station licensed to Bethesda, Maryland, and serving the Washington metropolitan area.
-The station is owned by Audacy, Inc., through licensee Audacy License, LLC, and broadcasts a classic hits radio format, branded as "94.7 The Drive".
+WIAD (94.7 MHz) is a commercial radio station licensed to Bethesda, Maryland, and serving the Washington metropolitan area.
+The station is owned by Audacy, Inc., through licensee Audacy License, LLC, and broadcasts a classic hits radio format, branded as 94-7 The Drive.
 The studios and offices are on Half Street SE near the Navy Yard in Southeast Washington.

 WIAD has an effective radiated power (ERP) of 20,500 watts.
 The transmitter is off River Road in Bethesda.
-WIAD broadcasts using HD Radio technology, using its HD2 digital subchannel to carry "Channel Q", Audacy's talk and CHR/Dance service for the LGBTQ community.
+WIAD broadcasts using HD Radio technology, using its HD2 digital subchannel to carry "Channel Q", Audacy's talk radio and CHR/Dance service for the LGBTQ community.

 History

 On July 6, 1948, the Federal Communications Commission (FCC) granted Broadcast Management, Inc., a construction permit for a new FM station on 103.1 MHz with WBCG-FM as its call sign.
 On October 18, 1950, the FCC reassigned the station to 106.3 MHz, modifying the construction permit.
 The FCC granted the station its first license on June 29, 1951.

 On September 28, 1951, the station's call sign was changed to WUST-FM.
 The station's license was voluntarily transferred to WUST, Inc., on September 10, 1958, with an effective date of October 17, 1958.

 On January 28, 1959, the FCC granted WUST, Inc., a construction permit to change the station's frequency to 94.7 MHz.
 The permit allowed the station to increase its effective radiated power (ERP) to 20,000 watts while decreasing the height above average terrain (HAAT) to 245 feet.
 The station's call sign was changed on April 5, 1960, to WJMD.
 The FCC granted a new license with the updated facilities on October 1, 1960.
 The station's license was modified by the FCC on November 30, 1960, to reflect a change in the owner's name to Atlantic Broadcasting Company.

 The station aired a beautiful music format.
 The WJMD call sign was formed from the initials of the previous owners, the Diener brothers (Walter, Jack, Mickey, and Dan).